 Snow showers to hit Philadelphia region Friday evening.
 Here's the weather forecast.

-Friday will start off with mostly sunny skies, but a quick-moving system will approach the Philadelphia area through the afternoon.

-Clouds will increase early Friday afternoon as temperatures peak around 40.
-As we make our way toward the evening, the system will begin to spread some snow showers across the region, especially from the Philly area and points south.
-A winter weather advisory will be in effect in the Philadelphia region from 3 p.m. to 10 p.m. on Friday.
+Clouds will increase early Friday afternoon as temperatures peak in the upper 30s.

+Precipitation looks to start as rain, but light snow and snow showers will likely break out around the region by 3 p.m.
+This burst of snow may intensify a bit into the evening, especially from the Philly area and points south.

-Snow accumulations look to be relatively light north of the Philadelphia area, but some spots south of Philly could get 1-2 inches.
-Combine that with the heart of a Friday evening commute, and we are talking about moderate impact potential.
+Snow accumulations look to be relatively light north of the Philadelphia area, but some spots from Philly south could get up to a slushy 2 inches.
+Combine that with the heart of a Friday evening commute and we are talking about moderate impact potential.

+How much will it snow on Monday?
+Totals and forecast for Philadelphia

-In the meantime, another storm system will be developing out of the Plains and tracking east through the day on Sunday.
-This storm system will move into the cold air that'll be in place over the weekend and offer up the chance for more snow in the region.
+In the meantime, another storm system will be developing out of the Plains and tracking east through the day Sunday.
+This storm system will move into the cold air that will be in place over the weekend and offer up the chance for more snow in the region.

-The question at this point will be the exact track of the low, however, the forecast models are coming together in more agreement, which means the chances of our first significant snow event are becoming more and more likely.
+The question at this point will be the exact track of the low and how far south it goes.
+Models are still shifting, but it does look like at least part of our area — and possibly the entire Philadelphia region of Pennsylvania, New Jersey and Delaware — has a good chance for the first significant snow event of the winter.

-It's time to start preparing for the possibility of school closures and delays, travel issues for all means of transportation, and the likelihood of needing to fire up that snow blower and/or get the shovels ready as 3-6 inches of snow isn't out of the question on Monday.
+It's time to start preparing for the possibility of school closures and delays, travel issues for all means of transportation and the likelihood of needing to fire up that snow blower and/or get the shovels ready.
+The storm has the potential to drop two inches of snow on a widespread area and, depending on its track, could produce 3 to 6 inches of snow in parts of the region.

 After that, we dive into an extremely cold pattern, likely staying below freezing for a stretch of four to seven days, meaning very little of the snow that falls will be melting any time soon.

-The NEXT Weather Team will continue to monitor this system and continue to bring you the latest.
+The NEXT Weather Team will continue to monitor this system and continue to bring you the latest, keeping you prepared and protected into the Monday commute.

 Here's your 7-day forecast: